-As our children and youth continue to suffer the mental health effects of this pandemic, it is imperative that our State ensure they can adequately access behavioral health services.
-First, the State must work to increase access to in-person mental health services for children and youth who are not able to utilize telehealth services due to technological limitations, or whose home environments do not afford them the privacy to do so comfortably - or at all.
-Even before COVID-19, our State has suffered a longstanding scarcity of youth mental health services, with just five psychiatrists for every 10,000 children under the age of 18 and a particular shortage of intensive outpatient programs for children and youth.
+It is imperative that our State ensure they can adequately access behavioral health services.
+First, the State must work to increase access to in-person mental health services for children and youth who are not able to utilize telehealth services due to technological limitations, or whose home environments do not afford them the privacy to do so comfortably, or at all.
+Even before COVID-19, our State suffered a longstanding scarcity of youth mental health services, with just five psychiatrists for every 10,000 children under the age of 18 and a particular shortage of intensive outpatient programs for children and youth.

 [7] In New York City, there are only 4,525 guidance counselors and social workers serving 1.1 million students across the City, representing a ratio of 1:371 supportive staff to students and falling short of recommended standards for appropriate therapeutic support staff-to-student ratios of 1:250 and 1:50 for students with intensive needs.
-[8] The many stressors of the pandemic have only compounded this statewide demand for behavioral health services.
-It is critical that, as a part of the Governor's proposal to expand outpatient mental health services, our State work to increase access to in-person behavioral health services for these young people, as well as to designate community 'safe spaces' where they can privately and confidentially utilize telehealth services.
+[8] It is critical that, as a part of the Governor's proposal to expand outpatient mental health services, our State work to increase access to in-person behavioral health services for these young people, as well as to designate community 'safe spaces' where they can privately and confidentially utilize telehealth services.